dlebansais/Method.Contracts.Analyzers/README.md

 }
 ````

-There can be multiple occurences of the `RequireNotNull` attribute for the same method.
+There can be multiple occurrences of the `RequireNotNull` attribute for the same method.
 The generator will add a single call to `Contract.RequireNotNull` for each argument specified by their name, and use automatic type resolution to handle their type.

 The generator can handle the special case of `IDisposable` arguments.